How To Test A Moisture Sensor In Your Dryer: 10 Easy Steps

 Even though this does not always indicate something is wrong with the moisture sensor, this is one possibility.
 Therefore, you need to figure out if something’s wrong with the moisture sensor.
 There are several separate tasks you need to complete if you want to comprehensively test your moisture sensor.

-First, you need to clean your moisture sensor to see if this is the reason why your dryer is not working properly.
+First, you need to clean your moisture sensor to see if this is the reason your dryer is not working properly.
 Even though you don’t need to clean your moisture sensor often, you do need to check on it from time to time.
-The steps you need to follow include:

-Step 1: Find the Moisture Sensor
+#1 Find the Moisture Sensor

 For example, a lot of newer dryers may have moisture sensors located near the lint trap.
 On the other hand, older drivers might have moisture sensors closer to the rear wall of the dryer.

 To figure out where your moisture sensors are located, you need to check the manual.
 Then, you can figure out how to get into the dryer to test the moisture sensors.

-Step 2: Wipe Down the Moisture Sensor
+#2 Wipe Down the Moisture Sensor

-After you have located the moisture sensors, you should start by wiping them down.
-You should use a microfiber cloth with some cleaning material.
+Try using a microfiber cloth with some cleaning material.
 You do not need to wipe down the moisture sensors that hard, and you do not need to inundate them with liquid.
 Otherwise, you could end up causing them to malfunction.

 You should be thorough, but do not rub that hard.
 If the stuff that is caked on the moisture sensors will not come off with some light wiping, there are other steps you can follow to get rid of this issue.

-Step 3: Consider Sanding the Moisture Sensor
+#3 Consider Sanding the Moisture Sensor

 It is important to get rid of this dust, dirt, and debris because it could be interfering with the ability of your moisture sensor to work properly.
 Remember that you may have multiple moisture sensors in your dryer, so you may have to do this to all of them.

-Step 4: Consider Polishing the Moisture Sensor
+#4 Polish the Moisture Sensor

 This time, you should use a dry cloth to remove anything that might be present.
-It is possible that the same paper may have loosened the debris that was caked on to the sensors.
+It is possible that the same paper may have loosened the debris that was caked onto the sensors.
 Now, it may be easier for you to get them off using a cloth.

 After you complete the steps, your moisture sensors should be clean again.
 Now, you can test the moisture sensors to see if they are working properly.

 If you do not have any wet clothes available, you may want to dip them in a sink to get them dry.
 Then, you can add them to the dryer.

-Step 1: Check the Settings
+#1 Check the Settings

 If the dryer is not on the automatic cycle, then it is probably on the timed dry setting.
 In this case, the dryer is not going to use the moisture sensor to control the cycle.
 It will shut off at the end of the time instead.

-Step 2: Place Clothes in the Dryer
+#2 Place Clothes in the Dryer

-Step 3: Watch the Dryer
+#3 Watch the Dryer

-If the dryer turns off when it is supposed to do, then this is a sign you have fixed the problem.
+If the dryer turns off when it is supposed to, then this is a sign you have fixed the problem.

 Test the Power Going to the Moisture Sensor